Combos Browse all Suggest

 |Commander / EDH||Legal|

-Return target creature card with converted mana cost 3 or less from your graveyard to play.
+Return target creature card with converted mana cost/mana value 3 or less from your graveyard to battlefield.

 3 days ago

 InfiNecr01 I like the suggestions, Ignoble Hierarch is pretty good, it allows for a t3 win even without Unearth.
 Bump in the Night is alright, I'll consider it, but so far the extra 3 damage hasn't been a problem.
 Thanks!

 1 week ago

 Have you considered Unearth?
 Seems like a decent fit in a Jund list centered around 3-Drops.

 Hi!
 It's me again I saw the other versions of your deck from mtgdecks.net and I'm curious about your experience between Unearth and Blood Fountain, what's your take between this two?
 Thanks in advance!

 I appreciate the feedback!

 I've only been playing Magic for a month so love getting advice on how to better optimise my decks :)